 On a global scale, the challenges facing health and health care can seem daunting.
 But every day, people all over the world are making a difference on a local level.

-If you've identified an opportunity for improvement — whether it is a process in your system, outcomes for your customers, or your own daily work — this online course will help you put your ideas into action.
+If you've identified an opportunity for improvement — whether it is a process in your system, outcomes for your customers, or your own daily work — the Moving Quality Improvement from Theory to Action online course will help you put your ideas

 Be forewarned: Like improvement, you cannot complete this program from your desk.
 We will guide you with engaging online modules, group calls, one-to-one coaching, and downloadable tools.
 It will be up to you to manage your improvement project, apply your learning, and run your own tests of change, from start to sustainability.

 Step-by-step, with the help of expert faculty and a collaborative learning environment, in this course you will: